Unique Properties of Flat Minima in Deep Networks: Scalar Networks

 As mentioned in the main text, in the scalar case, the end-to-end function \( f_\weightsPointVec(x) \) implemented by the network is given by

 where $ \weightsPointVec = [w_1,w_2,\ldots,w_m]^T $.
 In our analysis we consider a quadratic loss function, \emph{i.e.}

-Our goal is to characterize the set of widest minima of the loss w.r.t. \( \weightsPointVec \).
+Our goal is to characterize the set of flattest minima of the loss w.r.t. \( \weightsPointVec \).
 It is well known that the optimal coefficient for linear estimation is given by

 where \( \hat{\sigma}_x^2=\Ei{x^2} \) is the empirical second-order moment of \( x \), and \( \hat{\sigma}_{xy}=\Ei{xy} \) is the empirical cross second-order moment between \(x\) and \( y \).
 Therefore, at any global minimum of \( \loss(\weightsPointVec) \), we have